 What Are Dental Implants?

-The term dental implants is commonly used to describe the entire system that replaces one or more teeth.
-When, in fact, a dental implant is only one part of the actual replacement tooth or teeth.
+The term dental implants describe the entire system that replaces one or more teeth.
+However, a dental implant is only one part of the actual replacement tooth or teeth.
 Implant-supported restorations are made up of three parts: an implant (sometimes multiple), an abutment, and a dental restoration.
 To help you understand what dental implants are and how they work, we have broken down the three main components.

 The bone cells in the jaw will attach to the metal implant creating a strong bond during a process called osseointegration.
 The implant will act as a tooth root providing stimulation for the bone, thus preventing bone loss.
 It will also firmly hold a dental restoration in place.